timescale/docs/promscale/send-data/opentelemetry.md

 environment.
 OpenTelemetry Collector offers batch, queued retries, and many other functions that can be configured in the `Processors`.

-You can configure OpenTelemetry Collector to forward traces and metrics to Promscale.
-Promscale listens to OTLP traces on the port you specify in the `tracing.otlp.server-address` parameter, the default port is `9202`.
-Promscale listens to Prometheus metrics on the port you specify in the `web.listen-address` parameter, the default port is `9201` when you start the Promscale connector.

-Set the following in OpenTelemetry Collector configuration file:
+Set the following in OpenTelemetry Collector components in the configuration file:
   * **Receivers**: to push or pull data into OpenTelemetry Collector using OTLP on gRPC and http endpoints.
   * **Exporters**: to send data to one or more backends.
 OTLP to configure the